montagejs/minit/README.markdown

     -h, --help                 output usage information
     -n, --name <name>          package name
-    -a, --author [name]        author
+    -d, --destination [path]    where the template will be expanded relative to the package-home -a, --author [name]        author
     -m, --montage-path [name]  path to montage
 ```